2022 Houston Astros season: April

-The Astros placed Álvarez on the injured list on April 15 for "health and safety protocols," although manager Dusty Baker noted that he had not tested positive for COVID-19, but that "he's still feeling under the weather" since missing both games versus Arizona.
-Joe Perez was recalled from the Corpus Christi Hooks to take Álvarez' place on the roster.
+The Astros placed Alvarez on the injured list on April 15 for "health and safety protocols," although manager Dusty Baker noted that he had not tested positive for COVID-19, but that "he's still feeling under the weather" since missing both games versus Arizona.
+Joe Perez was recalled from the Corpus Christi Hooks to take Alvarez' place on the roster.
 On April 16, Verlander shut out the Mariners for eight innings on his way to his first win of the season and first since Opening Day of 2020.
 He struck out eight, walked none, and permitted no runner to advance past first base in a 4–0 score.
 He also become the 138th pitcher to pass the 3,000 innings pitched threshold.
 Catcher Martín Maldonado hit his first home run of the season, scoring Jeremy Peña in the fifth inning.
 Due to a case of knee inflammation, Ryan Pressley was placed on the 10-day injured list on April 16.

 After a hamstring injury to Altuve, the Astros called up first baseman J. J. Matijevic from the Sugar Land Space Cowboys.
 He made his major league debut on April 22 versus the Toronto Blue Jays, as a pinch hitter the ninth inning of a 4–3 loss, striking out in his lone at bat.

 Having lost four games in a row going into the April 24 game, Peña hit his first career walk-off home run in the bottom of the 10th inning versus the Blue Jays, leading to an 8–7 victory.